UKCloud/documentation/articles/vmware/vmw-how-locate-vdc.md

 The information provided by the VDC metadata is read-only.
 If you want to change the location of a VDC, raise a Support Request from the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

+> [!NOTE]
+> If you want to find the location of a specific VM within a VDC, you can use VM location.
+For more information, see [*How to use VM location*](vmw-how-use-vm-location.md).

 ## Finding the location of a VDC

 ### [vCloud Director 9.7](#tab/tabid-a)